barryvdh/laravel-ide-helper/readme.md

 The generator tries to identify the real class, but if it cannot be found, you can define it in the config file.

 Some classes need a working database connection.
 If you do not have a default working connection, some facades will not be included.
-You can use an in-memory SQLite driver, using the -M option.
+You can use an in-memory SQLite driver by adding the -M option.

 You can choose to include helper files.
 This is not enabled by default, but you can override it with the `--helpers (-H)` option.
-The `Illuminate/Support/helpers.php` is already set-up, but you can add/remove your own files in the config file.
+The `Illuminate/Support/helpers.php` is already set up, but you can add/remove your own files in the config file.

 ### Automatic phpDocs for models